 7. Don’t expect her to have cleaned her room in anticipation of your arrival.
-Oh wait, that IS what the room looks like after it’s been cleaned.
-As a corollary to this do not expect her to hide the red solo cups that litter her dorm room floor.
-After all she thinks you were born yesterday and that you believe her when she says she’s been drinking water out of those cups.
+Oh, wait, that IS what the room looks like after it’s been cleaned.
+As a corollary, do not expect her to hide the red solo cups that litter her dorm room floor.
+After all, she thinks you were born yesterday and that you believe her when she says she’s been drinking water from those cups.

 So, what can you expect?

-8. Expect to look at him, breathe a sigh of wonder and feel a slight tug at your heart, because he’s grown up.
-Even in six shorts weeks he’s changed.
-He is building a life here without you and you are most decidedly on his turf now.
+1. Expect to look at him, breathe a sigh of wonder, and feel a slight tug at your heart because he’s grown up.
+Even in six short weeks, he’s changed.
+He is building a life without you; you are most decidedly on his turf now.

-9. Expect to feel a slight pinch.
-That pinch is the dawning of the realization that this is life as it was meant to be.
-This is the first of many microscopic tears, certainly not in the love you have for each other, but in the fabric that binds you.
+2. Expect to feel a slight pinch.
+That pinch is the dawning realization that this is life as it was meant to be.
+This is the first of many microscopic tears, certainly not in your love for each other but in the fabric that binds you.

-Now that your expectations have been reset, go forth and have a fantastic Family Weekend.
+Now that your expectations have been reset have a fantastic Family Weekend.